11Deniss11/Gravity-And-Fluid-Simulation-With-Cartoon-And-Pixel-Art-Shader/README.md

 Library install in virtual environment instructions:
 - Install PYTHON 3.12 with pip if you haven't already
+- Install FFMPEG and add to PATH https://www.ffmpeg.org/
 - Run InstallLibraries.bat script either by double clicking or through terminal

 Run desired script by: